velicu/bitonic-sort/README.md

-1. folderul SECVENTIAL include implementarea secventiala
-2. folderul PRALEL include implementarea paralelizata
+1. implemenatre in C#
-3. a se schimba path-urile fisierelor
+2. a se schimba path-urile fisierelor